Jacob Zuma: Foreign policy

 Zuma's first state visit as president was to Angola, where he sought to improve relations with the government of President José Eduardo dos Santos, who had had a tense relationship with Mbeki.
 His government's foreign policy emphasised the developmental objectives of African and Global South countries with a focus on economic diplomacy.
-It was also characterised by a pivot towards the BRIC, especially China.
-In December 2010, South Africa became a formal member of BRIC, which was then renamed BRICS, and Zuma attended the group's third summit meeting in Sanya, China, in 2011.
+It was also characterised by a pivot towards the BRIC countries, especially China.
+In December 2010, South Africa became a formal member of the BRIC organisation, which was subsequently renamed BRICS, and Zuma attended the group's third summit meeting in Sanya, China, in 2011.
 South Africa's admission followed a concerted campaign for membership and has been described as "a huge diplomatic coup" and "the most important foreign policy achievement of the Zuma administration".During South Africa's tenure on the United Nations Security Council, Zuma's administration was criticised for deviating in its stance on certain foreign regimes, especially in its attitudes towards international intervention in civil conflicts.
 It voted in favour of Resolution 1970 and Resolution 1973 but condemned their use by the North Atlantic Treaty Organisation (NATO) as the basis for military intervention in Libya.
 It also voted in favour of a 2012 resolution calling for Syrian President Bashar al-Assad to step down, but established friendly relations with the Assad regime after the 2014 Syrian presidential election.
 The administration also appeared to vacillate in its response to the disputed 2010 presidential election in Côte d'Ivoire.